About the healthy home standards

 The heating standard will require all rental homes to have a fixed heating device capable of reaching 18°C during the coldest days of winter in the main living room.
 The main living room is the largest living room in the home.
 The heating standard does not require bedrooms to have heating devices as most bedrooms can be heated by portable heaters which are relatively inexpensive to buy.
 Heaters that have a capacity to reach 18°C, even during very cold weather, are capable of reaching higher temperatures most days of the year.

 An online tool will be available to calculate the required capacity of a heater in kilowatts.
 This tool will provide a kilowatt figure using the size of the room and information about insulation and windows.
-It is expected that the heating tool will be available by 1 July 2019.
 Landlords and tenants will not have to measure temperatures inside the home.

 Heating Standard - Types of heating devices